-The College CFO confirmed the following on 4.23.24, which are being implemented by the Business Office:
+The College CFO confirmed the following on 04.30.23, which are being implemented by the Business Office:

-- The results of the Internal Control Remediation and Data Testing completed by Plante Moran included four recommendations: - The Comptroller or designee should perform a monthly review of the direct deposit changes, bank account change, and vendor record changes.
-The review is in the process of being embedded into normal Business Office operations.
-This process is in development. - Jackson College should consider an ERP system upgrade so that changes can be made without deletion of data.
-Leveraging the work through the Process

-- Redesign and Reimagine project to help address this recommendation.
-This only applies to a student "vendor" when the student forgets their previous banking information in the system. - Jackson College should create an approved vendor listing, so that the business office has familiarity with approved vendors and will be able to easily identify unapproved vendors.
-Leveraging the work through the Process and Reimagine project to help address this recommendation.
-This improvement is making great strides with a standard operating procedure in place to update vendors on an annual basis.
-This will also be improved with the launch of self-service requisitions and payment requests. - b) Cash controls continue to remain in compliance. - 7.
-Make any purchases that do not result in an appropriate level of quality, after- purchase service and value for the dollar expended, or do not provide opportunity for fair competition.
+- a) The results of the Internal Control Remediation and Data Testing completed by Plante Moran included four recommendations: - The Comptroller or designee should perform a monthly review of the direct deposit changes, bank account change, and vendor record changes.
+The review is in the process of being embedded into normal Business Office operations. - Jackson College should consider an ERP system upgrade so that changes can be made without deletion of data.
+Leveraging the work through the Process Redesign and Reimagine project to help address this recommendation. - Jackson College should create an approved vendor listing, so that the business office has familiarity with approved vendors and will be able to easily identify unapproved vendors.
+Leveraging the work through the Process and Reimagine project to help address this recommendation. - Jackson College should install a proper safe in the box office.
+The safe has been installed. - b) Cash controls continue to remain in compliance. - Make any purchases that do not result in appropriate level of quality, afterpurchase service and value for dollar, or do not provide opportunity for fair competition.